Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-O77SzOvlhHo.md

 ### Transcript

-> and when a dedicated server's coming they're out like this is so weird have we updated the, did we have a command for dedicated servers on twitch before i don't know if we did
+> and when a dedicated server's coming they're out like this is so weird have we updated the, did we have a command for dedicated servers on twitch before I don't know if we did